EVADE: LLM-Based Explanation Generation and Validation for Error Detection in NLI: LLM versus Human Validation

 \subsection{Post-Validation Analyses}

 \paragraph{Statistics} To assess the effectiveness of \framework{} for automatic error detection (AED), Table \ref{tab:validation_stats} presents the statistics after each validation scenario.
-Compared with the pre-validation scores in Table \ref{tab:generation_stats}, all numbers decrease, particularly under the \textit{one-llm} and \textit{all-llm} settings.
+Compared with the pre-validation scores in Table \ref{tab:generation_stats}, LLM-based validation filters out a substantial proportion of generated explanations.
+Specifically, averaged across the three prompting strategies, Llama-8B excludes 25.7\% of explanations, Llama-70B 24.7\%, Qwen-7B 31.5\%, and Qwen-72B 24.7\%.
+Across all prompting strategies, \textit{all-llm} excludes the most generated explanations.
 This further indicates that a validation strategy with a higher standard deviation effectively removes a larger proportion of invalid explanations.
-LLMs exhibit a more radical filtering behavior than human.
+LLMs exhibit a more radical filtering behavior than humans.
 Even under the mildest validation prompt (\textit{one-expl}), LLMs discard on average 16.8\% of the generated explanations, compared to 11.4\% for human validators.
 Interestingly, the number of explanations per label in \varierr{} slightly increases after validation.
 The removal of explanations more directly translates into the rejection of labels, likely due to the \varierr{}’s sparsity that many labels, especially erroneous ones, are supported by only a single explanation.

 \paragraph{Automatic Error Detection (AED)} Following \citet{weber-genzel-etal-2024-varierr}, we also compute the average validation score per label for each instance and then use these scores to rank labels' likelihood of being erroneous.
 We evaluate this ranking against the self-flagged errors identified by human annotators.
 We report standard ranking-based metrics: average precision (AP), as well as precision and recall at the top 100 predictions (P@100 and R@100) \cite{klie-etal-2023-annotation}.
-We use the Datamaps \citep{swayamdipta-etal-2020-dataset} model as a baseline.
+We adopt the Datamaps model \citep{swayamdipta-etal-2020-dataset} and the random baseline from \varierr{} as our baselines.